Simon Hattenstone: Other works

-Books by Hattenstone include, Out of it, about his childhood illness, and The Best of Times, about the lives of members of England's 1966 football world cup team.
+Books by Hattenstone include Out of It: The Story of a Boy who Went to Bed with a Headache and Woke Up Three Years Later, about his childhood illness, and The Best of Times, about the lives of members of England's 1966 football world cup team.
 He has ghost-written books for the snooker player Ronnie O'Sullivan and for Duwayne Brooks, who was attacked with Stephen Lawrence on the night Lawrence was murdered.

 Film and television

-Hattenstone co-wrote the television documentary series Brits Abroad.
+Hattenstone co-wrote the television documentary series Brits Abroad (2000).